NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Beneath Notice.md

 **Prerequisites** Golden League Xun Dedication; expert in Deception
 * * *
 You are skilled at hiding from your foes and targets among the common populace.
-You gain the [[Feats/Quick Disguise|Quick Disguise]] and [[Feats/Slippery Secrets|Slippery Secrets]] skill feats.
+You gain the [[Quick Disguise|Quick Disguise]] and [[Slippery Secrets|Slippery Secrets]] skill feats.

 In addition, while in a crowd, you can [[Actions/Impersonate|Impersonate]] a nondescript member of the crowd as a three action activity (one action if you are legendary in Deception)